SebastianUA/terraform/heroku/examples/heroku_addon/README.md

-# Work with AWS HEROKU_ADDON via terraform
+# Work with HEROKU_ADDON via terraform

 A terraform module for making HEROKU_ADDON.